quephird/nail-polish-bot/README.md

 ```

 Alas, even after deploying the new version of my bot with a `Procfile`, `-main` still wasn’t being invoked.
-It turns out that you have to also configure the dyno in addition to the app itself for everything to work properly.[³](#dyno-config)
+It turns out that you have to also configure the dyno in addition to the app itself for everything to work properly. [³](#dyno-config)
 This can also be configured in the UI but I couldn’t get the worker setting to stick and so I just ran the following on the CLI:

 ```